3dscanningwiki/3dscanningwiki.github.io/Photogrammetry.md

 ## Methods

-Typical photogrammetry is seen as the process of taking many images of a surface.
+Typical photogrammetry is seen as the process of taking many images of a surface or object.
+These images are fed into a photogrammetry software which converts the images to a point cloud.

 ### Child Information